Steam Yacht Gondola Parkamoor to Brantwood trail

-First launched in 1859 and now completely rebuilt by the National Trust, the Gondola sails from Coniston Pier (0.5 mile from Coniston village).
-Having disembarked, the route continues on foot, taking you through mixed woodland, open fell and past two fascinating old buildings.
+The walk begins with a cruise on Steam Yacht Gondola.
+Take the Walkers Cruise from Coniston Pier (0.5 mile from Coniston village) at 11am on Saturdays and Sundays.
+On disembarking at Parkamoor jetty, the route continues on foot, taking you through mixed woodland, open fell and past two fascinating old buildings.
 Rich in both flora and fauna this is a photographer's paradise.
 At the end of your walk, re-board the Gondola to return to Coniston Pier and your starting point.
-Please note, charges apply for the Gondola.

 Coniston Pier, grid ref: SD307970

-On leaving the jetty, turn left, following the lane to the car park at Dodgson Wood.
+From Parkamoor jetty, turn left, following the lane to the car park at Dodgson Wood.
 Turn into the car park and exit from the rear left hand side, this is where all the hard work is done!
 Take your time and enjoy the tranquillity and delightful woodland surroundings.
 Follow the broad track which swings to the right, leaving the small barn to your left before starting to climb.
 Pass over a stile and on through the wood with a stream to your right-hand side.
-At the white marker post bear left, cross the beck and shortly after bear right at the next marker post.
+At the white marker post bear left, cross the beck and shortly afterwards at a hairpin bend in the track you'll see another white marker post where you should bear right off the main track.
 Again cross another small beck and ignoring the gate and stile to your left continue on a narrow path.
 Pass through a single gate and on up the path with the wall to your left.
 Keep climbing onto a major track where you should turn left, pass through a gate and on to Low Parkamoor Farm.

 Low Parkamoor Farm